 At Copmanthorpe Primary School, we have been running 'Forest Schools' sessions for the past few years.
 Forest Schools offer a unique educational experience using the outdoor environment of the forest as a classroom.
 We began with the children in the Foundation Stage but as they grew up and moved into Year 1, we continued these weekly lessons.
-This continued, and we now currently teaching Forest Schools from Foundation Stage upto the Year 3 children.
+We now currently teaching Forest Schools in Foundation Stage, Year 1, Year 2 and Year 6.

 Research has shown that Forest Schools sessions encourage: